sahithyen/lysse/src/lexer.md

-# Scanner
+# Lexer

-The scanner transforms a stream of characters into a list of tokens.
+The lexer transforms a stream of characters into a list of tokens.

 ## Token

-A token has a type, lexeme, value, start position and end position.
+A token has a type, lexeme, value, start position.

 ## Tokens